Attribute

 See Normals.
 A normal is a directional vector associated with a particular geometric entity, commonly perpendicular to it.
 The normal to a surface at a given point is a vector perpendicular to the surface at that point, and is computed as the cross product of the tangent vectors at that point.

 Items are located spatially by XYZ values.
 To differentiate texture coordinate space from XYZ space, the labels U and V and sometimes W are used instead of X and Y and Z. In order to place texture maps (images) onto geometry, we must assign texture coordinates to the geometry.
 A texture map resides in its own (U, V) texture coordinate space.
 When assigned to the geometry, the (U, V) coordinates determine how to map the image onto the geometry, where U,V of 0,0 uses the bottom left of the texture image, and 1,1 use the top-right.
-Texture space should not be mistaken for the parametric space of splines.
-Generators SOPs like Sphere SOP and Grid SOP have UVs already assigned to each point.
-The Texture SOP, Point SOP or the SOP to DAT with the DAT to SOP pairs to add or modify the attributes.
+Most generator POPs like Sphere POP and Plane POP have texture coordinates already assigned to each point or vertex.
 Texture coordinates can be visualized in the following manner: Texture maps have their own coordinate space.
 If the texture were a table cloth with a grid pattern, the color at location 3, 4 on the table cloth remains at location 3, 4 even when the cloth is wrapped around an irregularly shaped object.
 The color at location 3, 4 can be said to be in the table-cloth's coordinate space.
-TIP: By using a Point SOP, you can swap the position and the texture coordinates.
-This allows you to model the "texture space".
-Another Point SOP allows you to swap the position and texture back to their original locations.

 Order of Attribute Precedenceedit